MicrosoftDocs/win32-pr.pt-br/desktop-src/Direct2D/id2d1rendertarget-settransform.md

-Para obter exemplos adicionais mostrando como transformar um destino de renderização, consulte [como dimensionar um objeto](how-to-scale.md), [como distorcer um objeto](how-to-skew.md)e [como converter um objeto](how-to-translate.md).
+Para obter exemplos adicionais que mostram como transformar um destino de renderização, consulte [How to Scale an Object](how-to-scale.md), How to Skew an [Object](how-to-skew.md)e How to Translate [an Object](how-to-translate.md).

 ## <a name="requirements"></a>Requisitos